 At Company Rescue, we believe that it is wrong that the insolvency practitioner that carries out the investigation could also be the receiver - We think it is essential that his/her role as investigating accountant is limited to just that.
 However, fortunately most banks now agree that this is not a good approach.

-Once they are appointed what are a receivers role and powers?
+Once they are appointed what is the receiver's role and powers?

 - A receiver will quickly ascertain what the prospects for business are and decide whether to sell some or all of the assets, the business as a whole, or to continue to trade whilst a better deal can be achieved.
 Because of the rules and case law, he may wish to get rid of the assets and staff as soon as possible.
 (They will have to adopt employment contracts 14 days after the appointment).